common causes of urinary incontinence in dogs

-.
+Urinary accidents can occur from time to time, even in the most well-trained dog.
 But if you notice that your dog’s bed is damp more than it’s dry, urinary incontinence may be to blame.

-When considering canine urinary incontinence, it’s important to differentiate it from a break in house training.
+When trying to understand canine urinary incontinence, it’s important to differentiate it from a break in potty training.
 If your pet is posturing, or getting into the stance for urination, she is not exhibiting incontinence.

 The most common form of urinary incontinence is called hormone responsive incontinence.
 Also known as “urethral sphincter mechanism incompetence,” this type of incontinence occurs in approximately 10% to 20% of spayed female dogs and the occasional male dog, as well as cats of both sexes.
 Decreased urethral tone, aging and abnormal positioning of the bladder or urethra can all contribute to hormone responsive incontinence.